COMGING BACK FOR ME

 A tragic accident leaves Lola, a newly adopted baby from Uganda, in the middle of a fierce custody battle between estranged sisters Mary and Sarah.
 The fight exposes ulterior motives, covert racism and some uncomfortable truths about international adoption.
 The search for answers, instigated by Fran, a Black playwright and Sarah’s partner, follows a trail of hypocrisy and denial on all sides, challenging faith, family and identity.
 The wake of the questioning ultimately brings together a group of adoptees from Africa that bear witness to Lola’s story and eventually tell their own; determined to be heard as human beings, and not seen as tools for redemption.
 (Full Length 110 Minutes)

-DEMBE was awarded a Regional Artist Project Grant from the Arts Council of Winston Salem and Forsyth County to workshop the piece in October 2018.
+DEMBE was awarded a Regional Artist Project Grant from the Arts Council of Winston Salem and Forsyth County for a workshop production in 2018.

 Family secrets come alive, literally.
 Meet the Skeletons.
 They exist side by side with the keepers of those secrets.
 Some are comfortable, working diligently on various crafts and hobbies, while others are struggling to stay in the closet.
 But all of them need silence.
 A crisis brings Maddie, her family and their skeletons together under one roof for the first time in over 10 years.
 The closet is very cramped.
 And when the truth threatens this tenuous co-existence, a battle begins that is as insidious as it is tragic (Full Length 90 minutes)